Seventy7dot2/Seventy7dot2/README.md

 # Prasad Patra

 👋 Hello!
-I'm Prasad Patra, a passionate web developer currently pursuing a BTech degree from NIT Rourkela and a BS degree from IIT Madras.
+I'm Prasad Patra, a passionate programmer currently pursuing a BTech degree from NIT Rourkela and a BS degree from IIT Madras.

 ## About Me

-I'm a self-motivated and dedicated individual with a strong interest in web development.
+I'm a self-motivated and dedicated individual with a strong interest in web development, DevOps and Machine Learning.
 I love to bring creative ideas to life through coding and design.
 My journey in the world of programming began during my college years, and since then, I've been on a continuous learning adventure.

 ## Education